Starfly-13/sf13/modular_starfly/README.md

 Always start by thinking of the theme/purpose of your work.
 It's oftentimes a good idea to see if there isn't an already existing one, that you should append to.

-**If it's a tgcode-specific tweak or bugfix, first course of action should be an attempt to discuss and PR it upstream, instead of needlessly modularizing it here.**
+**If it's a shiptest-specific tweak or bugfix, first course of action should be an attempt to discuss and PR it upstream, instead of needlessly modularizing it here.**

 Otherwise, pick a new ID for your module.
 E.g. `DNA-FEATURE-WINGS` or `XENOARCHEAOLOGY` or `SHUTTLE_TOGGLE` - We will use this in future documentation.
 It is essentially your module ID.
 It must be uniform throughout the entire module.
 All references MUST be exactly the same.
 This is to allow for easy searching.